Toggle: English / Spanish

 What to Expect at Your Office Visit

-Your dentist will examine your teeth and gums, and ask questions about the problem and your oral care habits.
-You may also be asked questions about your diet and the medicines you take.
+Your dentist will examine your teeth and gums and ask you about the problem.
+Your dentist will also ask about your oral care habits.
+You may also be asked about your diet and the medicines you take.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.